CLSherrod/clsherrod.github.io/_pages/interests.md

 ---
 This is a [interests page](https://chrisburnell.github.io/interests-directory/).

-Updated on Saturday June 29th, 2024.
+Updated on Thursday July 18th, 2024.

 ## Interests
 ### Writing